LebCit/full-screen-morphing-search/README.md

 5. In the Customizer, look for **FSMS Plugin**, design it as you want !

 ## Frequently Asked Questions

-### Getting an Error After Updating to Version 2.1 and Above !
-1- Open the Customizer (click on Customize in wp admin bar).
-2- Open 'FSMS Plugin' panel then open 'FSMS Icons' section.
-3- Replace the 3 default icons, uncheck the 3 checkboxes.
-4- Publish.
-5- Now you can change this options as you like with no errors.

 ### Recent posts thumbnails are not round !